IPSC vs. USPSA vs. IDPA

 USPSA (United States Practical Shooting Association)

 This is the largest pistol association within the United States and is the US version of the International Practical Shooting Confederation or IPSC.
 USPSA and IPSC both include 3 gun and pistol shooting competitions.
-USPSA/IPSC are designed to test a shooter’s shooting ability, however, USPSA tends to focus more on the technical side of shooting.
+USPSA/IPSC is designed to test a shooter’s shooting ability, however, USPSA tends to focus more on the technical side of shooting.

 IPSC (International Practical Shooting Confederation)